Home / Publications / Transformer Oil Restoration with DRYCORE DC-R Technology

 • Increased moisture absorption by cellulose insulation due to the polar nature of acids

-At operating temperatures above 176°F (80°C), the aging of paper and fiber insulation accelerates sharply, significantly reducing transformer service life.
+At operating temperatures above 176 °F (80 °C), the degradation of paper and fiber insulation accelerates sharply, shortening the transformer service life to a great extent.
 Without timely transformer oil restoration, these processes may lead to insulation failure and costly outages.

 Regeneration vs. Oil Purification

-It is important to distinguish between oil purification and transformer oil restoration.
-Conventional oil purification methods can remove mechanical impurities, free water, and dissolved gases.
+It is important to distinguish between transformer oil purification and transformer oil regeneration.
+Conventional purification methods can remove mechanical impurities, free water, and dissolved gases.
 However, purification alone cannot remove dissolved acidic compounds, such as organic acids, aldehydes, and ketones.
-As a result, purification does not significantly reduce the acid number and cannot restore oil color from dark brown back to light yellow.
+As a result, it does not significantly reduce the acid number and cannot restore the oil color from dark brown to light yellow.

-Transformer oil restoration, by contrast, eliminates both soluble and insoluble aging products.
-This process not only reduces the acid number but also restores the oil’s dielectric strength, oxidation stability, and original appearance.
+Transformer oil regeneration, by contrast, eliminates both soluble and insoluble aging products.
+This process not only reduces the acid number, but also restores the dielectric strength, oxidation stability, and original appearance of the oil.

-The DC-R unit line from DRYCORE is specifically engineered for advanced transformer oil restoration that is also implied to other electrical insulating oils.
-In this context, regeneration means restoring used oil to the operational parameters of new oil.
+The DC-R line of DRYCORE units is specifically engineered for advanced transformer oil restoration and is also applicable to other electrical insulating oils.
+In this context, regeneration refers to restoring waste oil to the operational parameters of new oil.

-Transformer oil restoration in DC-R units is achieved by passing the oil through sequential regeneration columns, each filled with a high-performance sorbent with exceptional absorption capacity.
-These sorbents effectively remove all oxidation and aging products, resulting in:
+Transformer oil restoration in DC-R units is achieved by passing the oil through sequential regeneration columns, each filled with a high-performance sorbent featuring exceptional adsorptive capacity.
+These sorbents effectively remove oxidation and aging products, resulting in:

 • Reduction of acid number to new-oil levels